Q: Why should we have a Family Council? What are the benefits?

 The Act Subsection 59(5) provides that a family member of a resident or a person of importance to a resident is entitled to be a member of the Family Council of a LTC Home and therefore cannot be refused membership.
 Subsection 59(6) of the LTCHA provides a list of the people that are not permitted to be a member of a Family Council (licensee, administrator, staff etc.).
 As such, the Council can set provisions within its Terms of Reference for continuing membership of a Family Council member who no longer has a family member/friend who is a resident in the Home.
 It is important for your Council to have a Terms of Reference which defines it structure, operating procedure and membership.
 The licensee does not have the authority to interfere with decisions relating to membership.

 Q: What can you expect from the inspection process for Long-Term Care Homes?

-A: The Ministry inspection process has been transformed to align with the requirements of the Long- Term Care Homes Act and Regulations.
+A: The Ministry inspection process is aligned with the requirements of the Long- Term Care Homes Act and Regulations.

-- The new inspection process uses standardized and clinically validated methodology (QIS), creating a more structured and consistent approach.
-The Quality Indicator Survey (QIS) is a process developed by the University of Colorado that allows for a more evidence based inspection, less interpretive results and resident care outcomes to guide the inspection requirements.
+- The inspection process uses standardized and clinically validated methodology (QIS), creating a structured and consistent approach.
+The Quality Indicator Survey (QIS) is a process developed by the University of Colorado that allows for an evidence based inspection, less interpretive results and resident care outcomes to guide the inspection requirements.

 - Important information is gathered through interviews with families, staff, Residents’ Council and Family Council representatives.